Over 30 years of court experience

 Bill is a Family Law Specialist.
-It is all he does, and, with, that he brings over thirty years of experience in the navigation of Colorado’s family law processes.
-From intake to conclusion, he will guide you through, and prepare all required forms, court conferences, temporary orders, mandatory mediation, and if necessary permanent orders.
+Divorce, and family law, in Northern Colorado, Larimer County, Fort Collins, Wellington, Loveland, Berthoud, and Windsor, is all he does, and, with, that he brings over thirty years of experience in the navigation of Colorado’s divorce and family law processes.
+From intake to conclusion, he will guide you through, and prepare all required forms, attend court conferences, temporary orders, mandatory mediation, and if necessary permanent orders regarding dissolution, divorce, property division, maintenance, spousal support, parenting time/visitation, child support, and post decree modification.
 Throughout the journey, you will be fully advised, so that the decisions you will make are fully informed, as to what the law allows, and the human consequences of them.
 It is your family, your life, and in the transition(s) that inevitably accompany a decision to move forward, you not only expect competence, you are entitled to grace.

 At Bill Combs Law, LLC we believe ours is a unique system and process of resolving legal problems.
 By focusing on the human needs of our clients we are able to remove much of the “win at all cost” philosophy which permeates our legal culture.
 What clients need and deserve is competence, understanding and vision.

 Colorado is a “no-fault” divorce/Dissolution Of Marriage State, and all determinations are made “without regard to fault.”

 A Legal Separation addresses the same issues, in the same manner as a divorce/Dissolution of Marriage proceeding.

 A Petition For Allocation of Parental Responsibilities is filed where unmarried parties have, and share responsibility for children they have together.

 Just like decision making responsibility, what used to be known as “visitation,” is now referred to as “parenting time.”